rjspencer/docs/api.md

     }

 # /photos
-This endpoint is used for interacting with an account's photos.
+These endpoints are used for interacting with an account's photos.

 ## /photos/edit